FAI-Solutions/open-webui-extensions/README.md

 Open WebUI is a great chat interface, but it still has a few rough edges and minor annoyances.
 This repository collects **small, focused, high-quality extensions** designed to improve everyday usability.

 **Planned extensions** (suggestions welcome!):
+- [ ] LLMTrace v1.3 (ability to trace all new features added in open webui v0.11)
-- [ ] Updating the current extensions to be compatible with Open WebUI v0.11
+- [ ] Ollama Usage Monitor v1.0 (rebuilding the entire output)
 - [ ] ...

 <br>